matty-jones/blaskbot/README.md

 v0.6: Added the ability to send messages as the streamer through the bot, directly from the terminal

 v0.7: Created the !slot minigame

+v0.8: Incorporated the !drink system and stream rank functionality

 ## Installation Instructions: ##